Darius the Great Is Not Okay: Plot

-Darius Kellner, an Iranian–American teenager, livies in Portland, Oregon.
+Darius Kellner, an Iranian–American teenager, lives in Portland, Oregon.
 He loves Star Trek, tea, and his little sister, Laleh.
 Darius struggles with bullies, depression, a lack of friends, and his disapproving dad, Stephen Kellner.

 Stephen believes that it's partially Darius's fault for being bullied, since he makes himself more of a target.
 He dislikes Darius's hair length.
 Stephen also has clinical depression.
 The main time they spend with each other is when they both watch an episode of Star Trek each night.

 Upon discovering his babou (Darius's maternal grandfather) has a brain tumor, the family decides to take a trip to the desert city of Yazd, Iran, where Darius's grandparents live.
 Darius has not seen his grandparents in a long time, and has only talked to them through video calls, but Darius speaks little Persian compared to his mom and sister, so he easily gets lost in the conversations.
 Upon arriving, Darius instantly connects with his mamou (grandmother), but struggles to get to know his babou.

 Darius meets Sohrab, the son of one of Babou's neighbors.
 Sohrab invites him to play football, which Darius enjoys, but while showering after the game, other boys make fun of Darius' penis, calling it "Ayatollah", and Sohrab joins in.
 This leads to Darius leaving and having a breakdown, but Sohrab comes to apologize later in the day.
 Sohrab and Darius continue to bond as they hang out and begin to play football frequently.
 Darius feels comfortable around Sohrab; Darius feels like he can be himself around him.
 They often visit a rooftop (pictured in the cover) that provides a view of the city and an isolated place to talk.